uswds/uswds/_layout-system/grids.md

   <div id="collapsible-0" aria-hidden="false" class="usa-accordion-content">
     <h4 class="usa-heading">Accessibility</h3>
     <ul class="usa-content-list">
-      <li>Low vision users should be able to increase the size of the text by up to 200 percent without breaking the layout.</li>
+      <li>Low-vision users should be able to increase the size of the text by up to 200 percent without breaking the layout.</li>
     </ul>

     <h4 class="usa-heading">Usability</h3>
     <h5>When to use</h4>
     <ul class="usa-content-list">
-      <li>Almost always use a grid layout—visitors can read more quickly on pages that use grids.
+      <li>Almost always use a grid layout — visitors can read more quickly on pages that use grids.
 Choose a single grid system for your entire site.</li>
     </ul>
     <h5>When to consider something else</h4>
     <ul class="usa-content-list">